First published: 6 May 2020

 If you are a mobile therapist and therefore not in a position to clean and disinfect some of these surfaces yourself, ensure that you thoroughly wash your hands DIRECTLY before and after treating the client, and before entering and on exiting the premises.
 If this is not possible, use an appropriate hand sanitiser instead (with an alcohol content of 60% or above).

 Consider creating and referring to a checklist of everything you need to clean and disinfect between each client, so that you don’t overlook anything.
-You may also want to mention or share your checklist with clients in advance of their treatment, or display a copy on your treatment room wall, to give them confidence in your hygiene and health and safety protocols.
-Alternatively, you can display or share a special poster with your clients, produced by the FHT, that outlines the key measures you are taking to help protect them (available at www.fht.org.uk/coronavirus with other useful resources).
+You may also want to mention or share your checklist with clients in advance of their treatment, or display a copy on your treatment room wall or website, to give them confidence in your hygiene and health and safety protocols.
+Alternatively, you can display or share a special poster with your clients, produced by the FHT, that outlines the key measures you are taking to help protect them (available at fht.org.uk/your-return-to-work-pack with other useful resources).

 Cleaning surfaces and textiles

 There are various guidelines available for both healthcare and non-healthcare settings.
 On the basis that members working in a hospital (or other statutory regulated health or care setting) will be following the protocol and procedures of that particular context/establishment, the following information is based on government and World Health Organization guidelines for cleaning in a non-healthcare setting, and is based on the assumption that any client may be pre-symptomatic or asymptomatic.
-Please refer to both of these links for further guidance.
+Please refer to both of these links for further guidance, as well as government guidance for close contact services (see Section 1 for links).

-Hard, non-porous surfaces should be washed down with warm soapy water first, to remove dirt, and then wiped down with disinfectant.
+- Hard, non-porous surfaces should be washed down with warm soapy water first, to remove dirt, and then wiped down with disinfectant or other suitable cleaning product.
 In a community/ private setting, it is likely that sodium hypochlorite (bleach/chlorine) at the appropriate dilution will be sufficient.

-If you are a mobile therapist, carry your products and any other items needed in a bag that can be safely disposed of or disinfected/washed after each use.
-Ensure all of your equipment and products are appropriately washed down and disinfected between clients – this may mean returning home or to your business premises to ensure it is done properly.
+- If you are a mobile therapist, carry your products and any other items needed in a bag that can be safely disposed of or disinfected/washed after use.
+Ensure all of your equipment and products are appropriately washed down and disinfected between clients.

-If you are a mobile therapist, take your own towels or other textiles to be used during the treatment.
-Once the session has ended, place these in a bag that can be safely disposed of or disinfected after the items have been placed in the washing machine.
+- If you are a mobile therapist, take your own towels or other textiles to be used during the treatment.
+Once the session has ended, place these in a bag that can be safely disposed of or disinfected/washed after the items have been placed in the washing machine.

 Other hygiene measures

-Ask your clients to wash their hands or use hand sanitiser before and after treatment, to help protect you and any staff or family that may be using the premises.
+- Ask your clients to wash their hands or use hand sanitiser before and after treatment, to help protect you and other people using the premises.

-Try to increase the flow of fresh air into the building as much as possible.
-For example, ventilate the treatment room by opening the window and/or door between clients, particularly if you work in a confined area.
-For more guidance on ventilation, please visit the HSE website.
+- Try to increase the flow of fresh air into the building as much as possible.
+For example, ventilate the treatment room by opening the window and/or door between clients.
+For more guidance on ventilation, please refer to government guidance for close contact services and visit the HSE website.

-Use a foot-operated pedal bin with a lid and plastic liner for rubbish.
+- Use an automatic or foot-operated pedal bin with a lid and plastic liner for rubbish.
 Seal and dispose of the bag appropriately at the end of the day.

-If your tunic or therapy workwear comes into contact with the client, or they unexpectedly cough or sneeze during the course of the treatment, change into clean clothing before you see your next client.
+- If your tunic or therapy workwear comes into contact with the client, or they unexpectedly cough or sneeze during the course of the treatment, change into clean clothing before you see your next client.
+Otherwise, ensure that your therapy clothing is washed at the end of each day.

 7. Use of personal protective equipment (PPE) and other protective measures